isomerpages/mse-zerowaste/_waste-streams/04-recycle-right.md

 #### What can you do an individual?

-(i) Only put [recyclable items](/recycle/what-to-recycle/) into the blue bin.
+* Only put [recyclable items](/recycle/what-to-recycle/) into the blue bin.
 Don’t treat it like a trash bin.
 Follow the labels on the blue bin on what can be put inside.

-(ii) Make sure the recyclable items are **dry, clean and free from food and liquids**.
+* Make sure the recyclable items are **dry, clean and free from food and liquids**.
 If you have containers with food or liquids inside, [give them a simple rinse](/recycle/how-to-recycle/) before you put them into the blue bin.
 Otherwise you will contaminate the other recyclables and waste other people’s efforts in putting recyclables into the blue bin.

-(iii) No need to sort different types of recyclables for the blue bins because they will be sorted centrally.
+* No need to sort different types of recyclables for the blue bins because they will be sorted centrally.

 [Back to top](#top)